dylandoamaral/qush/README.md

 - add source (-S/--source) flag
 - add source (-Y/--yes) flag
 - add name and contributors to acp config file
-- fix branch to point to the current branc and not master
+- fix branch to point to the current branch and not master
-- fix acp tried to push when the proejct was not up to date
+- error handling when the command is trying to push something when the repository need a pull

 #### v0.1.1